bsnes-emu/bsnes/docs/interface/higan-settings.md

     This is in addition to
     any adjustment applied by
     the "Colors" option
-    in the "Video Emulation" submenu
+    in the "Video Emulation" sub-menu
     of the [Settings menu](higan.md#the-settings-menu).
   - **Luminance** adjusts the overall brightness, where 100% is normal,